 Okay, Hong Kong isn’t a country.
 But they absolutely have different market dynamics and fundamentals than mainland China.

 Hong Kong also has many things going for it – at least on paper.
 A strong rule of law, business friendly policies, low taxes, and proximity to mainland China have helped them become Asia’s de-facto financial center.

 That’s all great.
 Meanwhile, inflated asset prices and wider geopolitical trends make investors more concerned than optimistic.
 You can have the best policies on the planet, but they won’t matter if asset prices are beyond reasonable levels.

 Property in Hong Kong is the world’s most expensive.
 Rental yields are abysmal too, hovering around 1.5% on average which is below the rate of inflation.
-You can generate higher returns though a bank deposit, minus the lack of liquidity and possibility of a crash.
+You can generate higher returns through a bank deposit minus the lack of liquidity.